 My favorite notebooks are the Yoobi ones from Target.
 I’ve been using them for the past two years.
+This is probably my favorite way to get organized for school.
 I absolutely love them, the pages don’t bleed when you write on them and they are a nice crispy white #notsponsered.
 I just really love that brand and they have tons of cute colors/patterns!

 While I may not fill up the notebook and could probably combine classes, it keeps me more organized.
 When the class is over, I will use the leftover pages for my own personal use (grocery lists!) so I don’t waste paper.
 I will use a different color notebook for each class.
 Blue/green for my science classes and pink/purple for any other classes.
 On this note, I color code everything.
 Like I said in my #1 tip, I coordinate the color of the class on my Google calendar to the notebook.

 4. Make a List of What You Need for Each Class.

 Personally, I don’t like having a heavy backpack so I try to only have what I need for my classes for that day.
 Below is an example of what my list would look like.
 It’s a great way to make sure you have everything.
 I can’t tell you how many times I’ve gone to class forgetting my calculator.
 Depending on the teacher to have extra calculators can be extremely stressful, especially on test days.

 Something I would really recommend to have at all times are scantrons.
 You never know when you’re going to need one.
 I try to have at least two on me, in case someone else forgets one.
 It’s easier to have one already then try to get one 10 minutes before a test.
 Also, my top thing I forget is lab goggles.
 I hate having to borrow them, who knows who wore them before you!
 That is why it is the first thing on my science to bring section!